The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Introduction

-These stripped stars, with initial masses of $\sim$8–25 M$_\odot$ are of particular interest as potential progenitors of hydrogen-poor core-collapse supernovae and neutron star mergers \citep{Tauris2015,Tauris2017,Smith2011,Lyman2016,Drout2011}, contributors to cosmic reionization \citep{Ma2016,Gotberg2020A,Secunda2020}, and could themselves emit gravitational waves in the mHz regime detectable by the upcoming Laser Interferometer Space Antenna (LISA) \citep{Nelemans2004,Gotberg2020B,Wu2020}.
-In this manuscript, we refer to the intermediate mass stripped stars as simply \emph{``stripped stars''} though as we cannot determine precise masses here, we extend this mass regime to broadly include binary stripped stars between $\sim$1 and 8 M$_\odot$.
+These stripped stars are of particular interest as potential progenitors of hydrogen-poor core-collapse supernovae {\citep{podsiadlowski_presupernova_1992,de_donder_relative_1998,Smith2011,Drout2011,yoon_nature_2012,Eldridge2013,Tauris2015,eldridge_disappearance_2016,folatelli_disappearance_2016,Lyman2016}}, contributors to cosmic reionization {\citep{van_bever_effect_1999,Ma2016,Stanway2016,rosdahl_sphinx_2018,Gotberg2020A,Secunda2020}}, and could themselves emit gravitational waves in the mHz regime detectable by the upcoming Laser Interferometer Space Antenna (LISA) \citep{Nelemans2004,Gotberg2020B,Wu2020}. {Additionally, these stars likely represent a necessary evolutionary stage in the formation of compact object binaries that eventually merge through gravitational wave emission.
+Models for double neutron star mergers require at least two distinct phases of envelope stripping \citep{Tauris2017,vigna-gomez_formation_2018}.
+Constraining the demographics of this population is therefore critical, as merger rate predictions remain highly uncertain and depend sensitively on poorly constrained aspects of binary evolution such as mass transfer efficiency, common-envelope evolution, and natal kicks \citep{belczynski_binary_2018,mandel_binary_2021,Broekgaarden2022,mandel_rates_2022}.}

 \cite{Gotberg2018} predicted that some stripped stars may be identifiable through the additional UV light they contribute to their binary systems if its companion does not outshine it. \citet[][hereafter DGL+23]{Drout2023} then further refined these predictions using a grid of (hot) core-helium burning stripped stars combined with \gls{MS} stars.
 They found that stripped stars are expected to appear bluewards of the \gls{ZAMS} in UV-optical \glspl{CMD} if they have either \gls{MS} companions with masses below $\sim$8 \Msun\ or compact object companions.
 Given that stripped stars of these masses would likely have had more than $\sim$6 \Msun\ of their H-rich envelope removed \citep{Gotberg2018}, this identification method therefore favors systems that (i) have gone through non-conservative mass transfer, (ii) have compact object companions, or (iii) were disrupted from their natal binaries and are now stripped isolated stars \citep[e.g. as in][]{Renzo2019}.
 While there are considerable uncertainties, including the efficiency of binary mass transfer and the outcomes of common envelope evolution, \citetalias{Drout2023} provide an order-of-magnitude estimate that approximately 10-25\%\footnote{This estimate is based on the number of systems in fiducial binary populations that have either undergone common envelope evolution or contain compact object companions.} of systems containing a stripped star may be detectable via excess UV light in their \glspl{SED}.